FabMo/FabMo-Engine/bin/readme.txt

 "export-netcfg-thumbdrive.path" starts the service name "export-netcfg-thumbdrive.service".
 This service wakes up, and launches a script in "/home/pi/bin" named "export_network_config_thumb.sh".
-This script figures out the name of the mount point of the usb thumb drive
+This script figures out the name of the mount point of the usb thumb drive.

 (currently the script just picks the first mount point in "/media/pi".
 It makes no provision for a 2nd thumb drive)

 Having found the mount point, the script invokes